EjuluWilson/webDevBootCamp/notes.md

 - **Inline-Block**: Combines features of both inline and block.
 Elements line up horizontally but you can set their width and height.
 - **None**: Completely hides the element, making it invisible and unclickable.

+# Flexbox Sizing and Default Values

+Flexbox provides several properties to manage the sizing of items within a container.
+Understanding the default values and how these properties interact is crucial for mastering layout with Flexbox.

+#### Default Values

+- **`flex-grow`**: The default value is `0`.
+This means, by default, flex items won't grow beyond their initial size to fill the container.
+- **`flex-shrink`**: The default value is `1`.
+This implies that flex items can shrink if necessary, to prevent overflowing the container.
+- **`flex-basis`**: The default value is `auto`, meaning the size of the item is based on its content or specified dimensions.
+- **`flex`**: The shorthand defaults to `0 1 auto`, which combines the three properties: `flex-grow: 0`, `flex-shrink: 1`, `flex-basis: auto`.

+#### Size Calculation Priority

+Flexbox sizing follows a specific order of priority when calculating the actual size of an item:

+1. **Content size**: If `flex-basis` is set to `auto`, the size of the content determines the base size.
+If there's no explicit size set, the content's natural size is used.
+2. **Width/Height**: If specified, this will override the content size unless `flex-basis` is set to something other than `auto`.
+3. **`flex-basis`**: This property takes priority over the content size but can be overridden by explicitly set width/height.
+If `flex-basis` is set to any specific value (like `50%`, `200px`, etc.), it dictates the starting size before flex-grow or flex-shrink are applied.
+4. **`min-width`/`max-width`**: These constraints apply last and can override all previous settings. `min-width` ensures a flex item cannot be smaller than the specified value, regardless of the `flex-shrink` settings, while `max-width` ensures that the flex item cannot grow larger than the specified value, regardless of the `flex-grow` settings.